thephongh/ibpsa-vietnam-website/workflows/features.md

-# FEATURE:

-## IBPSA Vietnam content generation workflow for n8n
+# IBPSA Vietnam content generation workflow

 ## 🚀 Key Features

-Use Tavily AND Brave Search API to search for contents relevant to the ibpsa-vietnam.org mission.
-And build a n8n workflow to automate the process of researching and posting to the website.
+Use search tools to search and extract contents relevant to the ibpsa-vietnam.org mission.
+And build a workflow to automate the process of researching and posting to the website.

 The website is a hugo framework, and the contents are saved in https://github.com/thephongh/ibpsa-vietnam-website/tree/main/content